11 Quirky Afternoon Teas In London

 A lavish spread of delicate finger sandwiches including cucumber and cress and some delightful pastries and cakes and of course the traditional scones and cream.
 You can indulge your taste for a curated tea selection of sip champagne all while listening to the smooth sounds of a very talented pianist.

-Science Afternoon Tea by Kris from Nomad by Trade
+Science Afternoon Tea

 When visiting London, we knew we wanted a more unique tea than your traditional set-up.
 I set about trying to find a quirkier tea and as soon as I saw the Science Afternoon Tea at The Ampersand Hotel, I knew it was perfect.
 Located in the Kensington area, just a few blocks from Hyde Park, it’s a convenient location for visitors to the city.